Search

 Business Foundation Courses

-The MBA program is structured as full-time study, with 51 graduate credit hours (including foundational coursework) required for graduation from the program and conferral of the degree.
+The MBA program is structured as full-time study, with 33 graduate credit hours supported by 18 credit hours of foundation courses (credit transfer is an option for these courses).
+A total of 51 credit hours are required for graduation from the program and conferral of the degree.
 The program can be completed over four full-time semesters of study, in as little as 16 months with classes offered in the evenings and on Saturdays.

 Block 1: